bigballinbenji/DataScience_CUSE/MiniProject2/README.md

 q1.csv goal was to get aspect-based sentiments for each product review.

-totalMonthsReview.pdf displays how many reviews are in the dataset by month totalYearReview.pdf displays how many reviews are in the dataset by year
+totalMonthsReview.pdf displays how many reviews are in the dataset by month.

+totalYearReview.pdf displays how many reviews are in the dataset by year.

-q3.csv goal was to get the median prices of houses across each year
+q3.csv goal was to get the median prices of houses across each year.